Lorentz Violation and the Higgs Mechanism

 $\det[\delta G/\delta\alpha]$ may be exponentiated as a part of the action by introducing ghost fields $c$ and $\bar{c}$ with Lagrange density

-The (gauge-dependent) mass term for the Faddeev-Popov ghosts is, unlike the photon mass term, unaffected by the Lorentz violation; the interaction vertex with the Higgs field is also unchanged.
+The (gauge-dependent) mass term for the Faddeev-Popov ghosts is unaffected by the Lorentz violation; the interaction vertex with the Higgs field is also unmodified.
 However, the ghosts do acquire a modification to their kinetic term, equivalent to the $k_{S}$ for the original scalar field $\Phi$.
-For each of the spinless fields ($h$, $\varphi$, and $c$), the Lorentz violation may again be treated as a vertex to be inserted along propagation lines.
+For each of the spinless fields ($h$, $\varphi$, and $c$), the Lorentz violation may be treated as a vertex to be inserted along propagation lines.
 Several loop diagrams involving the $k_{S}$ in the ghost sector have already been evaluated~\cite{ref-altschul25}.

-The quantum implementation of the unitarity gauge comes from taking the limit $\xi\rightarrow\infty$, which assigns the ghost and Goldstone boson propagators infinite masses.
-This is nearly sufficient to eliminate the unphysical degrees of freedom from the theory.
-However, this limit needs to be taken after the unphysical fields are used to cancel some of the theory's leading perturbative divergences~\cite{ref-dolan}.